SkyJTx/Dinodengzz-with-Flutter/README.md

 # RuamMitr

-This project combines all the previous project apps into one app by our new portal app "RuamMitr"

-## Feature and Member assignment
-Feature and Member assignment can be found in [this file](Feature.md)
+This project is comes from [RuamMitr app](https://github.com/Bipoeman/Softdev_2_Group-1/) as a part of that project.
+This project is Dinodengzz game app only.

 ## How to Clone and, Test for Yourself